jump-dev/SCS.jl/README.md

 optimal value of the dual variable, `s` is the slack variable, and `info` contains various information about the solve step.

-`SCS.raw_status(::ScsInfo)::String` describes the status, e.g. 'Solved',
+`SCS.raw_status(::ScsInfo)::String` describes the status, e.g. `"solved"`,
-'Indeterminate', 'Infeasible/Inaccurate', etc.
+`"infeasible"`, `"unbounded"`, etc. For the precise return status the value of `ret_val` field should be compared with `https://github.com/cvxgrp/scs/blob/3aaa93c7aa04c7001df5e51b81f21b126dfa99b3/include/glbopts.h#L18`.

 ## Custom Installation